New! Design Your Own Transflo Load Workflows (Administrators)

 Work with your Transflo administrator to assign rules, conditions, and triggers that determine when to use each workflow within each fleet.
 For example, if BILL-TO-CUSTOMER is Acme and LOAD-TYPE is hazmat then process the load using MyWorkflow W3.

-As a BETA customer, you must submit your requirements in advance and sign-off to reduce scope creep and time delays.
+As a BETA customer, submit your requirements in advance and sign-off in writing to reduce scope creep and time delays.